finnishtransportagency/ratatiedot-extranet/README.md

 ./bastion-backend-pipe.sh
 ```

 This will set up a pipe to the bastion host using AWS SSM on port 3001.
 These are then piped to the ALB.
+If you get "Forbidden"-error, you need to refresh your credentials.

 #### Connecting to AWS dev database